music-soul1-1/ConsoleAccountManager/README.md

 ### Changelog:
 * added ability to remove users and their account records
 * accounts are now stored separately(one file for each user)
+* now you cannot add the same services (e.g. if you already have 'gmail' record, you will have to name the next service 'gmail2')
 * bug fix